-Effects of Tropical Storms (AQA GCSE Geography)
+Effects of Tropical Storms (AQA GCSE Geography): Revision Note

-Primary & Secondary Effects
+Primary & secondary effects

 Primary effects are the immediate impacts of strong winds, high rainfall and storm surges